Zai-Kun/reverse-engineered-chatgpt/README.md

 ## Important!!

-It appears that OpenAI has made changes to ChatGPT's API, causing this reverse-engineered API to no longer function (Well, at least me if not anyone else.).
+It appears that OpenAI has made changes to ChatGPT's API, causing this reverse-engineered API to no longer function (Well, at least me if not anyone else).
 I am currently working on reverse-engineering their new API, and I hope to make it functional again.

 ## How to use it in your projects